-- Debt build now, pay later (lowest impact on short-term tax rates highest overall cost and long-term impact on tax rate) - Reserve Fund save (pay) now and build when needed - Annual Infrastructure Levy build now, pay now (pay-as-you-go) (highest impact on short-term tax rates - lower overall cost than debt, smoothens long-term tax rates) External Sources - Outside Sources Provincial and Federal grants, donations, partnerships, development charges
+- Debt build now, pay later (lowest impact on short-term tax rates highest overall cost and long-term impact on tax rate) - o Reserve Fund save (pay) now and build when needed - Annual Infrastructure Levy build now, pay now (pay-as-you-go) (highest impact on short-term tax rates - lower overall cost than debt, smoothens long-term tax rates) External Sources - Outside Sources Provincial and Federal grants, donations, partnerships, development charges (currently restricted to specific formulae for water and wastewater growth projects)

 The mix of sources of funding can have a significant impact on the level of lifecycle maintenance spending today and the impact on tax rates (or service levels tomorrow).
-For example, significant lifecycle maintenance investment could take place today with no impact on today's tax levy, if debt were the source of financing; however, when the debt is issued (generally in the year following the completion of the project), the interest and principal have to be repaid in the form of debt servicing costs.
-This will require more money to be devoted to debt repayment, which will have to be taken from other lifecycle maintenance (do less today to pay for the past), cut other programs (less recreation, police, finance, etc.), or by raising funds (usually taxes, but could be other sources); therefore, administration highly recommends continuing a pay-as-you-go Annual Infrastructure Levy, Reserve Funds and External Sources to fund the Asset Management Plan.
+For example, significant lifecycle maintenance investment could take place today with no impact on today's tax levy, if debt were the source of financing.
+However, when the debt is issued (generally in the year following the completion of the project), the interest and principal have to be repaid in the form of debt servicing costs.
+This will require more money to be devoted to debt repayment, which will have to be taken from other lifecycle maintenance (do less today to pay for the past), cut other programs (less recreation, police, finance, etc.), or by raising funds (usually taxes, but could be other sources).